renovatebot/renovate/docs/development/new-package-manager-template.md

 ### Does this versioning scheme support range constraints, like `^1.0.0` or `1.x`?

-- [ ] Supports range constraints (e.g `^1.0.0` or `1.x`).
+- [ ] Supports range constraints (for example: `^1.0.0` or `1.x`), provide details.
 - [ ] No.

 ## Lookup

 ### Is a new datasource required?
-Provide details

 - [ ] Yes, provide details.
 - [ ] No.

-### Will users want/need to set a custom host/registry for Renovate's lookup?
+### Will users want (or need to) set a custom host or custom registry for Renovate's lookup?

 - [ ] Yes, provide details.
 - [ ] No.

 Where can Renovate find the custom host/registry?

+- [ ] No custom host or registry is needed.
 - [ ] In the package file(s), provide details.
 - [ ] In some other file inside the repository, provide details.
 - [ ] User needs to configure Renovate where to find the information, provide details.

-### Do the package files have any "constraints" on the parent language (e.g. supports only v3.x of Python) or platform (Linux, Windows, etc.) that should be used in the lookup procedure?
+### Are there any constraints in the package files that Renovate should use in the lookup procedure?

+- [ ] Yes, there are constraints on the parent language (for example: supports only Python `v3.x`), provide details.
+- [ ] Yes, there are constraints on the parent platform (for example: only supports Linux, Windows, etc.), provide details.
+- [ ] Yes, some other kind of constraint, provide details.
+- [ ] No constraints.

 ### Will users need the ability to configure language or other constraints using Renovate config?